• Disease Overview

 ISOLATED FOCAL DYSTONIA

 Isolated limb dystonia may occur in adults and often affects the arms and/or hands.
-Many are occupational or task-specific.
-Occupational or task-specific dystonia are general terms that refer to focal dystonia associated with a particular, often repetitive, activity.
-Initially, affected individuals may exhibit a lack of dexterity when performing the activity in question.
-Eventually, the condition progresses to cause repetitive movements and abnormal postures.
+Many are occupational or task specific.
+Occupational or task-specific dystonia are general terms that refer to focal dystonia associated with a specific, often repetitive, activity.
+Initially, affected individuals may exhibit a lack of dexterity when performing the activity.
+Eventually, the condition progresses to cause repetitive movements and abnormal postures or, in some people, affect other activities involving the same body part.
 The most common form may be writer’s cramp, in which abnormal flexion, extension or rotation of the fingers and wrist occurs when an affected individual writes.
-In some cases writing with the unaffected hand (contralateral) can induce dystonic posturing in the affected hand.
+In some people, writing with the unaffected hand (contralateral) can induce dystonic posturing in the affected hand.
 This phenomenon is called “mirror movements”.

 Musician’s dystonia is a form of task-specific dystonia that involves muscles that are involved with performance.
 Symptoms occur when musicians attempt to play an instrument.
 Focal hand dystonia and embouchure dystonia are the most common forms.
 Focal hand dystonia is characterized by painless loss of muscular control in relation to highly practiced movements (as seen with pianists, guitarists, etc.).